 Roller derby training will get you fit.
 But if you want some extra things to do in the run up to your first session, here are our suggestions:

-- Squats – ‘derby stance’, the position you will need to be in most often, is a squat on roller skates.
+‘Derby stance’, the position you will need to be in most often, is basically a squat on roller skates.
 So the more squat practice you get in, the more your thighs and butt will love you and take care of you

-If, for whatever reason, skating isn’t for you, you can still be involved in roller derby.
+If, for whatever reason, skating isn’t for you, you can still be involved in the awesome, inclusive, supportive roller derby community.
 From Non Skating Officials to photographers/film makers to events planning, there’s a space for you in roller derby.
 As always, any questions just hit us up at email@example.com and we’ll sort you out.
 See you on track!